 A $125 fee will be assessed on all accounts that are not paid by the payment deadline.
 An additional $175 fee will be assessed on all accounts that are not paid prior to the published second late fee assessment date.
 Students who pay for or drop their courses prior to the published deadline will not be required to pay these fees.

-The network charge covers rapidly rising costs, especially in the maintenance and enhancement of the university-wide infrastructure.
-The network charge will be applied on a course-by-course basis to tuition, nonresident surcharges if applicable, and fees in lieu of tuition for credit and noncredit courses.
+The network charge covers rapidly rising costs of the university-wide infrastructure.
+The network charge helps offset part of the cost for maintaining and enhancing the system network that connects all UA campuses to each other and to the Lower 48 and allows for Internet and research network access.
+Half of the fee goes to the UA statewide system for the operation of common networks and half remains at UAA to address local campus network and student access needs.
+The network charge will be applied on a course-by-course basis to tuition, non-resident surcharges if applicable, and fees in lieu of tuition for credit and noncredit courses.
 Courses with applicable fees in lieu of tuition less than the lower division credit hour tuition rate will be exempt from the charge.
 All calculated fees will be rounded to the nearest dollar.
 The minimum network charge per course will be $3.

 Noncredit Course Fee